Xilinx/Vitis-AI/demo/VART/README.md

 Follow [Running Vitis AI Examples](../../setup/mpsoc/VART/README.md#step3-run-the-vitis-ai-examples) to run Vitis AI examples.

-Note: When you update from VAI1.3 to VAI1.4, refer to the following to modify your compilation options.
+Note: When you update from VAI1.3 to VAI2.0, refer to the following to modify your compilation options.
-1. For Petalinux 2021.1, it uses OpenCV4, and for Petalinux 2020.2, it uses OpenCV3.
+1. For Petalinux 2021.1 and 2021.2, it uses OpenCV4, and for Petalinux 2020.2, it uses OpenCV3.
 So set the `OPENCV_FLAGS` as needed.
 You can refer to the following.
 ```
 result=0 && pkg-config --list-all | grep opencv4 && result=1
 if [ $result -eq 1 ]; then